 Tip the bottle upside down for 1 – 2 seconds so that the fragrance absorbs into the wooden lid.
 Do not over-saturate with fragrance.
 Replace plastic stopper.

 Hang in your car or around the home

 Take care not to spill liquid when refreshing fragrance.
 Remove from car and tighten lid before tipping upside down.
 Any spillage/leakage onto plastics, vinyl, leather, etc WILL CAUSE DAMAGE

 Do not use where the driver’s visibility or view of instruments may be obscured.
 DO NOT hang over console or from mirror, do not leave bottle lying on a surface, hang at all times or leakage will occur.

 KEEP OUT OF REACH OF CHILDREN.

-Prolonged exposure to high interior temperature must be avoided.
-If inside temperature exceeds 30 degrees Celsius, remove bottle and place in sealed container to avoid leakage or damage.
+Prolonged exposure to high interior temperatures must be avoided.
+If the inside temperature exceeds 30 degrees Celsius, remove the bottle and place in sealed container to avoid leakage or damage.

 grace + Marie take no responsibility for improper use.